ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 ### Copy-Free

 Networks and Storage systems deal with buffers in which the messages are encoded and decoded.
 The principle of copy-free is to not employ any intermediate buffers for the encoding or decoding of messages.
-If an intermediate buffer is employed then the costs escale due to the copying of bytes multiple times.
+If an intermediate buffer is employed then the costs escalate due to the copying of bytes multiple times.

 SBE codecs take the approach of encoding and decoding directly to/from the underlying buffer.
 This has the limitation that messages greater in size than the transfer buffers are not directly supported.
 For messages larger than the transfer buffer size then a fragmentation protocol is required to fragment and reassemble large messages.